 1. Start now

 Start saving and planning for your retirement ASAP.
-And be dedicated.
 The sooner you start, the more you’ll save: don’t underestimate the power of compound interest.
 You can always increase your contributions when more cash is freed up later on.

 Make your retirement contributions automatic each month.
 This way you’ll grow your nest egg without having to think too much about it.